Department of Computer Science

 - Software Engineering (Certificate, M.S., M.S.E. & Ph.D.)

 - Bachelor of Arts Degree (B.A.)

 - Master of Science (M.S.)

 - Graduate Certificate

-The Department is located on the second floor of the Quentin Burdick Building across the hall from Information Technology Services.
-Computer Science has twenty faculty with interests in most areas of computer science.
-The Department has two dedicated student instructional laboratories as well as ten research laboratories in which undergraduate and graduate students work together on a wide variety of research projects.
+The Department is located on the second floor of the Quentin Burdick Building along with the office of Information Technology Services.
+Computer Science has twenty-one faculty with interests in most areas of computer science.
+The Department has two dedicated student instructional laboratories, a cybersecurity laboratory, as well as ten research laboratories in which undergraduate and graduate students work together on a wide variety of research projects.

-Graduates in computer science might choose a job in technology development, business, agriculture, industry, non-profit, education, research, or government.
-Their work might be in any of these areas: systems analysis, software development, security, information assurance, bioinformatics, Web development, networking, information system development, data base management, software systems, computer operating systems, game development, technical support, systems for process control, automation systems, simulation models, design and development of new computer systems, or management.
+Graduates in computer science might choose a job any of these areas: artificial intelligence, systems analysis, software development/engineering, security, information assurance, bioinformatics, data science, web development, networking, information system development, database management, cybersecurity, technical support, automatic systems, robotics, and simulation models.

 To be prepared to enter the Computer Science program, a student should have the usual college preparatory courses including at least three years of mathematics.
 Courses that develop the ability to think logically, to organize, and to analyze are especially important.